 Historically Service 417 has was operated by Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) between Worcester, Cradley, Bosbury and Ledbury, with certain journeys extended to or from Hereford before the 1960s.
 In modern times the service still runs, mostly over the same route, but today it is subsidised by Local Authorities and has therefore been operated by a number of different companies.

 I have not been able to establish exactly when BMMO first introduced bus services between Worcester and Ledbury, but by c.
-1922 there were BMMO services running between Worcester and Cradley as Service 126 on Mondays and Saturdays, and between Ledbury and Bosbury as Service 91A on Tuesdays for Ledbury Market Day.
+1922 there were BMMO services running between Worcester and Cradley as Service 126 on Mondays and Saturdays, and between Ledbury and Bosbury from Tuesday 11th May 1920 as Service 91A on Tuesdays for Ledbury Market Day.

 By 1924, Service 126 between Worcester and Cradley had been extended to Ledbury on Wednesdays only, which is Market Day in Hereford.
 The August 1924 timetable for this route stated “On Wednesdays these ’Buses connect with ’Buses to and from Hereford.”
 However, the only service running between Hereford and Ledbury during this period was Service 91, and there were no connecting journeys shown.
 Unless there were additional journeys not shown in the timetable, this statement must have been an error.